Richard Dawson: Family Feud host and TV stardom

 Due to his popularity on Match Game, Dawson expressed to Goodson his desire to host a show of his own.
-In 1975, during Dawson's tenure as one of Match Games regular panellists, Goodson began developing a spin-off game show, Family Feud, based on the "Super Match" portion of Match Game.
+In 1975, during Dawson's tenure as one of Match Games regular panelists, Goodson began developing a spin-off game show, Family Feud, based on the "Super Match" portion of Match Game.
 Goodson specifically saw the show as a vehicle for Dawson, due to his popularity among Match Game contestants.
 Family Feud debuted on 12 July 1976, on ABC's daytime schedule.
 Family Feud was a break-out hit, eventually surpassing the ratings of Match Game in late 1977.
 In 1978, Dawson left Match Game due to a combination of the recent introduction of the "Star Wheel"—which affected his being selected for the Head-To-Head Match portion of the show's "Super Match" bonus round—and burnout from his regular appearances on both Match Game and Family Feud.
 That same year, Dawson won a Daytime Emmy Award for Best Game Show Host for his work on Family Feud.
-After Dawson left Match Game, his spot on the panel was filled with many other stars—most notably his best friend Bob Barker, who was then the host of The Price is Right.
+After Dawson left Match Game, his spot on the panel was filled with many other stars—most notably his friend Bob Barker, who was then the host of The Price is Right.

 One of Dawson's trademarks on Family Feud, kissing the female contestants, earned him the nickname "The Kissing Bandit".
 Television executives repeatedly tried to get him to stop the kissing.
 After receiving criticism for the practice (which also included a great deal of physical contact such as holding hands and touching), Dawson asked viewers to write in and vote on the matter.
 The wide majority of the roughly 200,000 responses favoured the kissing.
 On the 1985 finale, Dawson explained that he kissed female contestants for love and luck, something his mother did with Dawson himself as a child.